cvcoderbin/programming_language/cpp/笔记/Coroutine.md

 T value;
 async_manual_reset_event event;

-//A single call to produce a value void producer()
+// A single call to produce a value void producer()
 {
   value = some_long_running_computation();

-    //Publish the value by setting the event. event.set();
+  // Publish the value by setting the event. event.set();
 }

-// Support multiple concurrent consumers task<> consumer()
+// Supports multiple concurrent consumers task<> consumer()
 {
-    // Wait until the event is signalled by call to event.set() in the producer() function. co_await event;
+  // Wait until the event is signalled by call to event.set()
+  // in the producer() function. co_await event;

-    // Now it's sage to consume 'value'
+  // Now it's safe to consume 'value'
   // This is guaranteed to 'happen after' assignment to 'value' std::cout << value << std::endl;
 }
 ```